asbjornenge/yolog/README.md

 Yolog is a complete message layer for performing distributed append-only logging.

 It is what the enterprise likes to call [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) and other like to call a [distributed commit log](http://kafka.apache.org/).
 If you are curios about the concept please read [this](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) article.

 ## Introduction

 Yolog has 3 modes.
 It can act as a log **producer**, a log **store** or a **projector**.
-Logs flow throught the system from producer -> store -> projector.
+Logs flow throught the system from *producer -> store -> projector*.

+Yolog maintains cluster membership using a [gossip protocol](https://www.npmjs.com/package/swim), auto-discovery using [multicast-dns](https://www.npmjs.com/package/multicast-dns) and flexible high throughput messaging using [nanomsg](https://www.npmjs.com/package/nanomsg).

 ### Producer